I love making my dogs treats, especially when they are easy to make. And my dogs love anything that has the word “treat” in it.

 Frozen Watermelon Dog Treats

-To make these easy frozen watermelon dog treats you need only one ingredient, seedless watermelon.
+To make these easy frozen watermelon dog treats you need only two ingredients, seedless watermelon and water.

-Cut the watermelon into smallish pieces and put about 3 cups worth in a food processor.
+Cut the watermelon into smallish pieces and put about 3 cups worth in a food processor or blender.

 Blend until it is mostly slushy.

 Then pour into ice cube trays, I like these cute bone and paw-shaped molds, that are on a cookie sheet or other tray.

 I use the cookie sheet to help catch any spills, especially in the process of moving them from the counter to the freezer.